RTEMS/rtems-docs/shell/file_and_directory.rst

     If the user ID and group ID cannot be preserved, no error message is displayed and the exit value is not altered.
-    If the source file has its set user ID bit on and the user ID cannot be preserved, the set user ID bit is not preserved in the copy’s permissions.
-If the source file has its set group ID bit on and the group ID cannot be preserved, the set group ID bit is not preserved in the copy’s permissions.
-If the source file has both its set user ID and set group ID bits on, and either the user ID or group ID cannot be preserved, neither the set user ID or set group ID bits are preserved in the copy’s permissions.
+    If the source file has its set user ID bit on and the user ID cannot be preserved, the set user ID bit is not preserved in the copy's permissions.
+If the source file has its set group ID bit on and the group ID cannot be preserved, the set group ID bit is not preserved in the copy's permissions.
+If the source file has both its set user ID and set group ID bits on, and either the user ID or group ID cannot be preserved, neither the set user ID or set group ID bits are preserved in the copy's permissions.

 *-R*
     If source_file designates a directory, cp copies the directory and the entire subtree connected at that point.
 This option also causes symbolic links to be copied, rather than indirected through, and for cp to create special files rather than copying them as normal files.
-Created directories have the same mode as the corresponding source directory, unmodified by the process’s umask.
+Created directories have the same mode as the corresponding source directory, unmodified by the process's umask.

 *-v*
     Cause cp to be verbose, showing files as they are copied.